vladIev/sw-battle-test/README.md

 Create a simulation of unit battles on a map to experiment with mechanics.
 The map is H*W cells, with N units placed on it.
 Multiple units cannot occupy the same cell.
 Units of different types have various actions and characteristics.
 Each game tick, each unit can perform one action independently of others.
 The program receives a list of commands at startup and outputs events as they occur.
 The simulation ends when all commands are executed and no unit has an action for the next tick.

 ### For All Units:
-* Parameter Id - unique unit identifier, an integer.
+* Parameter: Id - unique unit identifier, an integer.
 * Characteristic: HP (Health Points)
 If HP is 0, the unit dies and will not be on the map in the next tick.
 The unit completes its action for the tick even if it dies during that tick.